almugabo-ctrl/data/ERC_proposals_online/README.md

 ## How to populate the PDFs

-The PDFs are **not** included in this folder — they need to be fetched from each author's chosen host (Figshare, Zenodo, personal site, Proton Drive).
+initially, the The PDFs were **not** included and had to be fetched from each author's chosen host (Figshare, Zenodo, personal site, Proton Drive).
 Two ways to do it:

 ### Option A — one command (recommended)